snatu/multimodal-social/README.md

 >>> folds=mmdatasdk.socialiq.standard_train_fold,mmdatasdk.socialiq.standard_valid_fold
 ```

 Social-IQ 1.0 has no public test data, since the test set will be used for challenges and workshops.
-We are planning to release a public test set soon on Social-IQ 1.1.
+We are planning to release a public test set of 100 videos soon on Social-IQ 1.1.

 You can also download the raw data [here](http://immortal.multicomp.cs.cmu.edu/raw_datasets/Social-IQ.zip)